-Here, we share the traditional version with a few changes.
-We swap the margarine (that had been used to comply with the kosher diet) with butter, and since whole wheat and other grain flours are more common today, we split the amount of flour into half all-purpose and half whole wheat (spelt flour would be perfect here too).
-Lastly– we recommend blending all ingredients in a bowl with a spoon, rather than using an electrical mixer.
-Trust us, the mixer is usually our right hand but here it takes the same amount of time mixing by hand and will result in a perfect spongy texture.
+Here, I share the traditional version with a few changes.
+I swapped the margarine (that had been used to comply with the kosher diet) with butter, and since whole wheat and other grain flours are more common today, I split the amount of flour into half all-purpose and half whole wheat (Spelt flour would be perfect here too).
+Lastly– I recommend blending all ingredients in a bowl with a spoon, rather than using an electrical mixer.
+Trust me, the mixer is usually my right hand but here it takes the same amount of time mixing by hand and will result in a perfect spongy texture.

-Makes 1 cake (use 9-inch round cake pan)
+Makes 1 cake (use a 9-inch round cake pan)

 1 1/2 tsp baking powder

 1/2 cup (100 gr) cane sugar + about 1 Tablespoon to sprinkle on top of the fruit

 3 large eggs

 1 teaspoon pure vanilla extract